Blendify/blender-manual/trunk/blender_docs/manual/editors/3dview/object/transform/transform_control/pivot_point/index.rst

 - 3D Cursor
 - Bounding Box Center

-Each of these can be chosen from the drop-down list in the header of any 3D View, as seen here in Fig. :ref:`fig-view3d-pivot-point`.
+Each of these can be chosen from the selector in the header of any 3D View, as seen here in Fig. :ref:`fig-view3d-pivot-point`.
 The pages linked below describe each *Pivot Point* mode in more detail.